RiteshJha912/hnltech/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# HNLTech Pvt.
+Ltd.

+This is the official website for **HNLTech Pvt.
+Ltd.**, a leading software solutions provider focused on empowering Indian businesses through innovative, cost-effective and secure technology.
+Built with **Next.js 14** and **React.js 18**, this project showcases our services, portfolio and the core values that drive our mission to transform businesses across various industries in India.

 ## Getting Started

-First, run the development server:
+To run the development server, use one of the following commands:

 ```bash
 npm run dev